jatap/ts-cli-template-generator/README.md

-# ES6 Cli Template Generator
+# TypeScript Cli Template Generator

-Template to generate new ES6 cli projects
+Template to generate new TypeScript cli projects

 ## Table of Contents